0xbythesecond/Sentinel-Lab-Failed-Login/README.md

 <p align="center"><img src="https://i.imgur.com/gqcL9Vv.png" height="50%" width="50%" alt="failed rdp with geo raw column"/></p>

 To extract the data, you will select one of the results and expanding it using the caret and then right-click on the raw data.
-After right-clicking, you select the option of "extract fields from 'FAILED_RDP_WITH_GEO'."
+After right-clicking, you select the option of "`extract fields from 'FAILED_RDP_WITH_GEO'.`"
 <p align="center"><img src="https://i.imgur.com/MHTUEa1.png" height="50%" width="50%" alt="extract data"/></p>

 We will be extracting each of these fields that are found in the raw data.
-The first field that we will be extracting will be the 'latitude' field.
+The first field that we will be extracting will be the '`latitude`' field.
 So we will hightlight the numbers that follow the colon after latitude.
 Enter the field title name manually and select numeric as the field type.
 <p align="center"><img src="https://i.imgur.com/nVIINal.png" height="50%" width="50%" alt="extract latitude"/></p>

 We will continue to do this for each of the fields present in raw data: